mancrurod/LinguaAnimae/README.md

 ## 📖 License

 For academic and research use only.
-Sources are derived from public domain Bibles (e.g., RV60, KJV) and open ML models.
+Sources are derived from public domain Bibles (e.g., RV60, KJV) and open ML models from HugginFace.
 License will be finalized before v1.0.

 ---

 ## ✨ Acknowledgements

 Developed by [Manuel Cruz Rodríguez](https://github.com/mancrurod) as part of an NLP and Data Science learning journey.